smarie/python-pytest-cases/docs/api_reference.md

  - **autouse**: if True, the fixture func is activated for all tests that can see it.
 If False (the default) then an explicitreference is needed to activate the fixture.
  - **name**: the name of the fixture.
 This defaults to the name of the decorated function.
 Note: If a fixture is used in the same module in which it is defined, the function name of the fixture will be shadowed by the function arg that requests the fixture; one wayto resolve this is to name the decorated function ``fixture_<fixturename>`` and then use ``@pytest.fixture(name='<fixturename>')``.
  - **unpack_into**: an optional iterable of names, or string containing coma-separated names, for additional fixtures to create to represent parts of this fixture.
 See [`unpack_fixture`](#unpack_fixture) for details.
  - **hook**: an optional hook to apply to each fixture function that is created during this call.
-The hook function will be called everytime a fixture is about to be created.
+The hook function will be called every time a fixture is about to be created.
 It will receive a single argument (the function implementing the fixture) and should return the function to use.
 For example you can use `saved_fixture` from `pytest-harvest` as a hook in order to save all such created fixtures in the fixture store.
  - **kwargs**: other keyword arguments for `@pytest.fixture`

 ### `unpack_fixture`